LTS-AnalyticsTeam/AMD_Robotics_Hackathon_2025_GoodNight/README.md

 - A bi-manual coordination strategy using two SO-101 arms to lift, spread, and place a blanket with gentle and expressive motion
 - A design concept emphasizing emotional support rather than pure task performance
 - Motion profiles and policy tuning aimed at expressing softness, care, and non-intrusiveness
-- A GUI-based interaction system that allows users to trigger high-level commands such as “Good night”, “Good morning”, and “Too warm”
+- A GUI-based interaction system that allows users to trigger high-level commands such as “Good night” and “Good morning”

 These components collectively highlight a new direction in home robotics: robots that feel emotionally considerate while remaining technically robust.